yext/bazel-terraform-rules/README.md

-# Terraform modules - a Bazel approach
+# Bazel Rules for Terraform

 This repository is an extension of the excellent work done by [Dan Vulpe](https://github.com/dvulpe) in experimenting with creating Bazel rules for Terraform.